-In 2022 the 'Merge' took place for Ethereum and the network switched to the proof of stake (POS) consensus mechanism.
+In 2022, for Ethereum, the "Merge" took place and the network switched to the proof of stake (POS) consensus mechanism.
 Despite a successful implementation, Ethereum - like the rest of the crypto market - has shown mostly negative price action.
-As we approach the latter part of 2022, we at Anycoin Direct like to look ahead to see what the future holds.
-Today, we take a look at Ethereum's roadmap.
-Despite the negative price trends, there are also positive developments underway.
-Let's zoom out, see where we are and summarize what we can expect from Ethereum in 2023, 2024 and 2025.
-What lies ahead?
+Now we at Anycoin Direct like to look ahead to see what the future holds.
+Today we take a look at Ethereum's roadmap.
+What's in store for us?
+Indeed, there have been a number of positive developments in recent months.
+Let's zoom out, see where we are and summarize what we can expect from Ethereum in 2023-2030.

 Table of Contents

 - What is Ethereum?

 - Ethereum, what can we expect in 2023, 2024 and 2025?

 - Ethereum Roadmap

 - The Surge, Scourge, Verge, Purge & Splurge